Gaussian fluctuations for linear spectral statistics of large random covariance matrices: General background---variance and bias formulas

 \subsection{A meta-model argument}

-As we need to cope with a sequence of Gaussian processes $(\Gauss_n)$ instead of a single one, it will be necessary to establish various properties uniform in $n,N$ such as: \begin{enumerate} \item the tightness of the sequence $(\Gauss_n)$ (cf. Section \ref{sec:gaussian-process}); \item a uniform bound over the variances of $(\trace \Gauss_n(z))$ (cf. Section \ref{proof:non-analytic-I}), needed to extend the CLT to non-analytic functionals; \item a uniform bound over the biases of $(\trace \Gauss_n(z))$ (cf. Section \ref{sec:MM-bias}), needed to compute the bias for non-analytic functionals. \end{enumerate}
+As we need to cope with a sequence of Gaussian processes $(G_n)$ instead of a single one, it will be necessary to establish various properties uniform in $n,N$ such as: \begin{longlist}[3.] \item[1.] the tightness of the sequence $(G_n)$ (cf. Section~\ref {secgaussian-process}); \item[2.] a uniform bound over the variances of $(\operatorname{Tr}G_n(z))$ (cf. Section~\ref{proofnon-analytic-I}), needed to extend the CLT to nonanalytic functionals; \item[3.] a uniform bound over the biases of $(\operatorname{Tr}G_n(z))$ (cf. Section~\ref{secMM-bias}), needed to compute the bias for nonanalytic functionals. \end{longlist}

-A direct approach based on the mere definition of process $\Gauss_n$'s parameters seems difficult, mainly due to the definitions of $\Theta_n$ and ${\mathcal B}_n$ which rely on quantities ($t_n$ and $\tilde t_n$) defined as solutions of fixed-point equations.
-Since the previous properties will be established for the processes $(\trace Q_n -Nt_n)$ anyway, the idea is to transfer them to $\Gauss_n$ by means of the following matrix meta-model:
+A direct approach based on the mere definition of process $G_n$'s parameters seems difficult, mainly due to the definitions of $\Theta _n$ and ${\mathcal B}_n$ which rely on quantities ($t_n$ and $\tilde t_n$) defined as solutions of fixed-point equations.
+Since the previous properties will be established for the processes $(\operatorname {Tr}Q_n -Nt_n)$ anyway, the idea is to transfer them to $G_n$ by means of the following matrix meta-model.

 Let $N$, $n$ and $R_n$ be fixed and consider the $NM\times NM$ matrix